 Are you thinking about buying a second property and wondering if equity release is a good way to fund the purchase?
-You may want a holiday home, to buy a property for a relative, to have somewhere to stay that’s near to your children and grandchildren or you might be looking to generate some income with a rental investment.
+You may want a holiday home or to buy a property for a relative.
+You may want to have somewhere to stay that’s near to your children and grandchildren.
+Or you might be looking to generate some income with a rental investment.
 If you’re over 55 and own your home, you can release equity from it to buy a second property.

 There are different types of equity release as well as alternatives to consider depending on the reason for your purchase and your circumstances.
 We’ll guide you through the options here to help you decide if equity release is the best choice for purchasing your second property.